Skip to content

 Background & Motivation

-• Limitations of Existing Constraint-Handling Approaches:
+• Limitations of Prior Work:

-• Core Problem: Can a simple, general, and efficient neural constraint-handling framework be designed?
+• Core Problem: Can a simple, general, and efficient neural constraint handling framework be designed?

 Method